Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 disease is an inherited disorder.

-Screen family members, especially siblings and children, for
+Screen family members, especially siblings and children,

 early detection and prompt treatment.